JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_LimitText"></a>RichEdit_LimitText

-ets the text limit of a rich edit control.
+Sets the text limit of a rich edit control.
 The text limit is the maximum amount of text, in characters, that the user can type into the edit control.

 ```
 SUB RichEdit_LimitText (BYVAL hRichEdit AS HWND, BYVAL chMax AS DWORD)